antti-hartikka/regex-machine/documentation/manual.md

 ## Testing side

-If you answer `y` to the `test?` question, the cli asks you a buch of other questions for the performance test.
+If you answer `y` to the `performance test?` question, the cli asks you a buch of other questions for the performance test.

 `max n` is the largest amount of input strings are repeated in these tests.